This is a review of iMember360 vs Wishlist Member for WordPress plugins for running membership sites in conjunction with Infusionsoft.

 With both iMember360 and Wishlist, you can’t integrate the affiliate side of Infusionsoft into your membership sites… which gives your members the ability to refer people to your products, and for you to earn more income.

-The idea with AccessAlly’s affiliate features is that they integrate directly with Infusionsoft’s referral system, but they don’t require people to login to yet another members area.
+The idea with AccessAlly’s affiliate management features is that they integrate directly with Infusionsoft’s referral system or can work as a standalone plugin – either way they don’t require people to login to yet another members area.
 It’s all in one easy to maintain place with AccessAlly!

 Members can see the stats for their latest sales, get affiliate links, swipe copy, and graphics for sharing your courses and programs.